 Foster Gamification

 You can add game elements such as tasks, badges, and leaderboards into your app.
 These beautiful finishing touches make the entire experience enjoyable and invite repeat use.
-Apps like Fitbit are good in motivating users with step challenges and achievements won’t let you down.
+Apps like Fitbit are good in motivating users with step challenges and achievements, and won’t let you down.

 Consistently Roll Out Updates